tusharsaini0708/InterestSelectApp/README.md

 ### Validation Used
 - Username can't be empty

 - Email Validation
-    -Email length must not be less then 9
+    1.Email length must not be less then 9
-    -Email must contain a "@" symbol
+    2.Email must contain a "@" symbol
-    -Email must have a digit(integar) just before "@" -Position of "." must be right
+    3.Email must have a digit(integar) just before "@"
+    4.Position of "." must be right

     Accepted Email Example: abcd34@efg.hij   or   abcd34@efg.hi

--User Must Select 3 Interests
+- User Must Select 3 Interests
--User can search interest by entering keywords in Search Interest Component For ex.  if users want to select music then as user enter "m" or "mu" in Search Component then API fetches all the interest options that are starting from "m" now user can select music option from that.
+    1.User can search interest by entering keywords in Search Interest Component
+      For ex.  if users want to select music then as user enter "m" or "mu" in Search Component then API fetches all the interest options that are starting from "m" now user can select music option from that.